 - Address privacy issues.
 Address these concerns by outlining why you are collecting the information – e.g., to keep all workers safe – describe how you will use it, how securely it will be stored, and the only purposes this information will be used for.
 It’s always a best practice to secure consent.

-See the Workplace Safety and Prevention Services website for this and more information and resources.
+See this policy template and the Workplace Safety and Prevention Services website for this and more information and resources.